Runbow: Development

 The concept of the game was created in the 2014 Global Game Jam.
-The game was first announced on 24 October 2014.
+The game was announced on 24 October 2014.
 13AM Games confirmed that the game "is sorta like Mario Kart".

-The game was also shown at the 2015 Game Developer's Conference, revealing the names of the game's characters, Hue and Val.
+The game was shown at the 2015 Game Developer's Conference, revealing the names of the game's characters, Hue and Val.

 On 13 April 2015, 13AM Games revealed several independent game characters that would guest-star in the Runbow roster: Shovel Knight from the eponymous Shovel Knight, Rusty from SteamWorld Dig, Juan and Tostada from Guacamelee!, Swift Thornebrooke from Sportsball, Scram Kitty from Scram Kitty and His Buddy on Rails, along with CommanderVideo and CommandgirlVideo from the Bit.Trip series.
 More characters were announced on 11 August 2015: Gunvolt from Azure Striker Gunvolt, Teslamancer from Teslagrad, a Clone from Stealth Inc., A.R.I.D. from The Fall, the Xeodrifter from the eponymous Xeodrifter, the Princess from Chariot, Max from Mutant Mudds, the Drifter from Hyper Light Drifter, and Unity Japan's mascot Unity-chan.
 From 15 June 2015 to 23 June 2015, a beta preview of Runbow was released on the Nintendo eShop along with 8 other "Nindie" titles.

-On 11 April 2016, 13AM Games revealed via Nintendo Life a wealth of new additional downloadable content released on 14 April, which includes themed packs that come with new costumes and music, a complimentary addition of guest playable character Lilac from Freedom Planet, and a 48-level story expansion called Satura's Space Adventure.
+On 11 April 2016, 13AM Games revealed via Nintendo Life additional downloadable content released on 14 April, which includes themed packs that come with costumes and music, a complimentary addition of guest playable character Lilac from Freedom Planet, and a 48-level story expansion called Satura's Space Adventure.

-During E3 2016, 13AM Games revealed a trailer officially announcing a port of the game to the New Nintendo 3DS, titled Runbow Pocket, which compiles the main story, as well as all existing DLC, into a portable game.
+During E3 2016, 13AM Games revealed a trailer announcing a port of the game to the New Nintendo 3DS, titled Runbow Pocket, which compiles the main story, as well as all existing DLC, into a portable game.
 This marks the second full title exclusive to the New Nintendo 3DS, the first being Xenoblade Chronicles 3D.
 Runbow Pocket was planned to be released in Fall 2016.
 However, in October 2016, 13AM Games revealed that, in addition of a release date for the retail version of Runbow, Runbow Pocket was delayed to the first quarter of 2017 because the company ran into some issues along development.
 As part of the final DLC pack for Runbow, 13AM Games revealed that another playable character was coming to Runbow.
 Shantae was released on 25 October 2016 along with the final update for the game.
 Along with the release of the update, the company was initially going to release the physical version of the game on the same day as the update, but the physical version was instead released on 1 November 2016.
-However, along with more bugs provided in the game, the developers wanted more time to work on the game, and the game's release date was pushed back to June 20, 2017.
+However, along with more bugs provided in the game, the developers wanted more time to work on the game, and the game's release date was pushed back to 20 June 2017.

-The game was later revealed as a Games with Gold title for Xbox's July 2017 Games with Gold lineup.